-According to historian Paul Gordon Lauren, the UDHR was revolutionary because states did "something that had never been done before: create a declaration of universally accepted...standards of human rights...and ... establish...a common standard valid 'for all peoples and all nations.'"17 Thus the UDHR is best seen as a hope and a vision for the future, not a statement of the extent to which people enjoy these rights today.
-According to Lauren, John Humphrey, a member of the UN secretariat, described the GA-3 during the drafting of the UDHR as "perhaps the most turbulent body in the United Nations."18
+According to historian Paul Gordon Lauren, the UDHR was revolutionary because states did "something that had never been done before: create a declaration of universally accepted...standards of human rights...and ... establish...a common standard valid 'for all peoples and all nations.'"
+Thus the UDHR is best seen as a hope and a vision for the future, not a statement of the extent to which people enjoy these rights today.17

-In 1966, the rights articulated in the UDHR were codified in two international treaties: the International Covenant on Civil and Political Rights.
-19 and the International Covenant on Economic, Social, and Cultural Rights.
-20
+In 1966, the rights articulated in the UDHR were codified in two international treaties: the International Covenant on Civil and Political Rights, 18 and the International Covenant on Economic, Social, and Cultural Rights.
+19 Since then, some states have signed and ratified both covenants, while others have agreed to uphold only one.
+In